plinss/acmebot/README.md

 This tool maintains a backup private key for each primary private key and generates pinning information including the backup key as appropriate to allow smooth transitions to the backup key.

-When the backup private key reaches the age specified via the 'expiration_days' setting, the tool will notify you that it is time to rollover the private key.
+When the backup private key reaches the age specified via the 'expiration_days' setting, the tool will notify you that it is time to rollover the private key, unless the 'auto_rollover' setting has been set to 'true'.

 The rollover process will archive the current primary private key, re-issue certificates using the existing backup key as the new primary key,